Board of Trustees

 Sharon Dube is an advocate for medical aid transparency and member benefit improvement.

-The former employee of the City of Cape Town, hopes to use her experience of working within a municipal environment and of healthcare to good use as a SAMWMED Trustee.
+The former City of Cape Town employee uses her healthcare and local government experience to good use as a SAMWMED Trustee.

 Ms Dube is not a stranger to the Scheme.
-She served in the same capacity between 2008 and 2014 and was also a member of the Finance and Audit Committee of the Scheme.
+She served in the same capacity between 2008 and 2014 and was also a Finance and Audit Committee member.

-Having been a full-time shop steward for SAMWU, in addition to other union roles, Ms Dube hopes to make a positive impact on the Scheme.
+Having been a full-time shop steward for SAMWU, in addition to other union roles, Ms Dube hopes to positively impact the Scheme.

 Mapula Rose Letsoalo

-Mapula Rose Letsoalo was motivated to become a SAMWUMED Trustee by her passion and love for the Scheme that she has been a loyal member of for the past 11 years.
+Mapula Rose Letsoalo was motivated to become a SAMWUMED Trustee by her passion and love for the Scheme that she has been a loyal member of for many years.

-She would like to see SAMWUMED remain competitive and also grow by looking after members and their interests – especially through improved health benefits.
+She would like to see SAMWUMED remain competitive and grow by focusing on member experience.

 Ms Letsoalo is currently working as an Administrator for the Greater Tzaneen Local Municipality.
-Prior to that she was Secretary of the Speaker as well as Liaison Officer within the same Municipality.
-She brings knowledge of Unions and Municipalities to the Board, having been a Shop Steward for 10 years.
-In addition she brings knowledge of negotiations and managing disputes gained through SALGA local labour forums.
+Before that, she was Secretary of the Speaker and Liaison Officer within the same Municipality.
+In addition, she was a Shop Steward for many years.

 Ms Letsoalo holds Diplomas in Government Studies and Computer Studies.